CHRF-Genomics/Paratype/README.md

 ```
 --allele new_alele_definition.txt --gene new_gene_codons_definition.txt
 ```
+However, if you add a new genotype to the provided allele_definition file or, make a new one, please follow the numbered_nomenclature we followed here.
+For example, you can use N.N.N format (e.g. 2.4.1), but not N.N.TEXT format (e.g. 2.4.Ab). _(Otherwise, the script will show errors)_.

 ### Usage
 If the reference accession is exactly **FM200053.1**, the use of **_--ref_id_** is not required.
 If all provided files with the script are in the same folder, the use of **_--allele_**, **_--gene_** and **_--ref_** options are not required either.
 Use of **_--output_** is also optional.
 If not used, a file named _paratype_results.txt_ will be created.